 In addition to measuring your partner and campaign performance, you want to continuously iterate on your campaigns to find out which creative, copy, and formats perform the best.
 Testing different call-to-actions, colors, landing pages, and headlines can yield massive differences in your conversions.

 There’s a lot to learn when it comes to performance marketing, but we’ve put the most important information together for you.
-To become your own performance marketing expert, check out our resources, including our How to Gain Affiliates guide, and TUNE Academy, where you can complete a free certification in performance marketing and set yourself up for success planning, executing, and growing your campaigns.
+To become your own performance marketing expert, check out our resources, including our Ultimate Guide to Partner Marketing, and TUNE Academy, where you can complete a free certification in performance marketing and set yourself up for success planning, executing, and growing your campaigns.

 Becky is the Senior Content Marketing Manager at TUNE.
 Before TUNE, she led a variety of marketing and communications projects at San Francisco startups.
 Becky received her bachelor's degree in English from Wake Forest University.
 After living nearly a decade in San Francisco and Seattle, she has returned to her home of Charleston, SC, where you can find her enjoying the sun and salt water with her family.